shahmilav/jaguar/README.md

 # <img src="https://github.com/shahmilav/jaguar/blob/master/src/main/resources/static/logo.png" width="75" height="75" /> Jaguar

-Jaguar is an open source Java project that aims to be a fully funtioning web app.
+Jaguar is an open source Java project that aims to be a fully functioning web app.
 It has a login and sign up page to access the dashboard.

 ## Features